-Online safety issues can be categorised into three areas of risk:
+Online safety issues can be categorised into four areas of risk:

-- Content: being exposed to illegal, inappropriate or harmful material, for example, pornography, fake news, racist, misogynistic, self-harm, suicide, anti-Semitic, or radical and extremist views; - Contact: being exposed to harmful online interaction with other users, for example, peer to peer pressure, commercial advertising, as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images, sharing others' explicit images, or online bullying.
+- Content: being exposed to illegal, inappropriate or harmful content, for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, or radicalisation or extremism; - Contact: being exposed to harmful online interaction with other users, for example, peer to peer pressure, commercial advertising, and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; - Conduct: personal online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images, and online bullying); and - Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
+If staff feel that either they or students are at risk this should be reported to the Anti-Phishing Working Group (https://apwg.org/).